davidekunno93/Workout-App-React/README.md

 10) If title is empty - halt workout creation - must type in title of workout.. desc optional - maybe add required* indication on title

 11) Add ability to update workouts

+12) Link w/in a Link on Feed - username inside the wo_card